Quantum $K$-theory of projective spaces and confluence of $q$-difference equations: -difference equations

 We will now mention the results regarding the fundamental solution of regular singular $q$-difference equations.
-Conceptually, a $q$-difference equation is regular singular at $0$ if its solutions exhibit polynomial growth at $0$.
+Like in the differential case, if a $q$-difference equation is regular singular at $0$, then its solutions exhibit polynomial growth at $0$.
 This statement is made explicit in Proposition \ref{qde:prop_sol_have_polynomial_growth}.
 The practical use of this part is to introduce various special functions related to the theory of $q$-difference equations, which will also appear in the next section dealing with quantum $K$-theory: Definitions \ref{qde:def_qpoch} and \ref{qde:def_q_logarithm}.

 \begin{defin} The \textit{$q$-Pochhammer symbol} is the complex function defined for $d \in \mathbb{Z}_{\geq 0}$ by

 \end{defin}

 \begin{defin}[\cite{Mum_tata_1}] \textit{Jacobi's theta function} $\theta_q$ is the complex function defined by the convergent Laurent series